 11. Concordia University

-Concordia University in Mequon, Wisconsin serves a very large population of over 2,4000 students pursuing a degree in various fields.
-The online MSN program from Concordia is also very robust, allowing students the option of a few different specialization as well as the ability to complete an RN-BSN-MSN degree.
+Concordia University in Mequon, Wisconsin, serves a vast population of over 2,4000 students pursuing a degree in various fields.
+The online MSN program from Concordia is also very robust, allowing students to choose from a few different specializations and complete an RN-BSN-MSN degree.
 The streamlined degree allows working RNs with an associate’s to make the leap from RN to MSN within a single program.
 Another unique feature is the school’s focus on providing an education rooted in Christian values.

 - Annual Tuition: $31,690